 Her face isn’t anything special, but I’ve always been jealous of her breasts.
 They are quite large for her size and well-shaped, whereas mine are of average shape and size.
 The sun reaches her in floating particles, diffused by the summer heat and the sooty mosquito net.
 Beside us, a hummingbird bobs up and down like a buoy in the ocean, only the air is its ocean.
 The air around the little purple bird looks solid.
 I run my right hand through the summer air to try to feel its solidity, staring at the bird while doing so.
 But air is just air.
 I am somewhat disappointed.

-Cherry lived in unit 102 and Mi in unit 202, but Cherry moved when both girls were 9 years old.
-That was already over ten years ago.
-How fast time goes.
-Mi had forgotten about her until now.
-How was Cherry?
-Maybe she was a school teacher.
-She’d always had something gentle about her.
+Cherryn moved when we were both 9 years old.
+That’s already over ten years ago.
+I’m beginning to forget what she’d looked like.
+How is she?
+Maybe she’s a school teacher.
 A waitress at some chain restaurant?
-No she was too pretty.
+No, she was too pretty.
 Maybe she jumped off the Empire State Building, and

 became just another frog in the pond of all flattened frogs.

 I hope Cherryn thinks of me too.
 We had so much fun.
 If she’s still alive that is.
 I look out again, and the hummingbird is gone.
 Anyways, the past is a ghost, insubstantial, unaffecting.
 Only the future has weight.
 Better that the air remains just air and the hummingbird gone.

 Janice has been looking at our family picture for minutes now.
 Hiding in the hallway, I have been watching her for even longer.
 The picture is bigger than life, framed in brass and hung on our living room wall.
 It is dusty now that there is no one home to clean it.
 Somehow, it had never occurred to me that my sister might have lived my life after I did.